Adrianjewell91/yijing/README.md

 ## Background and Overview

-While working as a teacher in China, I discovered The Book of Changes, also known as the I Ching.
+While working as a teacher in China, I discovered the I Ching: The Book of Changes.
 As one of the oldest texts in the world, the I Ching (易经) has a long history of usage as a tool for divination.
 Its contents have also been used recreationally, by the composer John Cage, for example, as an aid in musical composition.

-The goal of this project is to introduce users to the Book of Changes and provide an intuitive interface for exploration of its contents, and utilization of the contents for divination.
+The goal of this project is to introduce users to the Book of Changes, help users explore its contents, and give them a tool for divining the future.

+When using the I Ching, a hexagram is generated, and it tells the user both the 'Present Situation' and the 'Future situation'.
+A series of coin flips, or a protocol for dividing reeds is what generates the hexagram.
+The latter method provides more specific probabilities than the coin flip, is therefore considered the traditional method, and is thus the algorithm of choice for this project.

 The author's personal goals include improving his skill in vanilla Javascript, HTML 5 canvas, and CSS.
 Secondary goals include understanding small databases, and familiarizing himself with the Chinese language in the context of web-development.